bckrlab/reflow/README.md

 # ReFlow

-> ⚠️ **In development**: I am still preparing `ReFlow` for publication on `pypi`.
+> ⚠️ **In Development**: I am still preparing `ReFlow` for release on `pypi`.
 You can already play around with it but be aware that things are changing or might not be complete.

 `ReFlow` (Recipe Flow) is an approach for defining and executing a **directed acyclic graph** (DAG)